artemtech/inkscape-gradient-saver/README.md

 - openSUSE (tested in Tumbleweed)
  `zypper in python2-lxml python2-gobject-Gdk python2-gobject-cairo python2-gobject python2-pycairo typelib-1_0-Gtk-3_0`

+**NOTE:**
-**NOTE:** in Inkscape 0.92.4 we still using python2 libs.
+- Inkscape 0.92.4 using python2 libs.
-Soon in Inkscape 1.0 it will be using python3 libs.
+- Inkscape 1.0 is using python3 libs.
 So, please install python3 version of libraries listed above.

 ## How to Install
 Copy `gradient_saver.inx` and `gradient_saver` folder into Inkscape `extensions` folder,